 Travel in Honduras

 British nationals should respect the curfew.
-It is mandatory to use facemasks, sanitary gel, and maintain social distancing in public.
+It is mandatory to use facemasks and hand sanitiser, and maintain social distancing in public.
 Ensure you have the documents for your hotel, car rental, tour or ticket reservations with you at all times.
 Local authorities may stop you and ask for documents confirming your travel plans.

-You can keep up to date with the latest restrictions by visiting the official page where all important information about COVID-19 as well as all advice from the Honduran authorities can be found.
+You can keep up to date with the COVID-19 situation in Honduras and any current restrictions by visiting the official website of the Honduran Government.

-Some hotels are not open given the current situation.
-If you are trying to find a hotel in Honduras, please call in advance to confirm that they are taking reservations and to be informed of any measures or requirements they may have.
+Some hotels are not open due to COVID-19.
+If you are trying to find a hotel in Honduras, please call in advance to confirm that they are taking reservations and to hear of any special measures or requirements they may have.